mizucodes/home-lib/README.md

 After running the application, follow the on-screen prompts to manage your home library.
 Select the operation you wish to perform by entering the corresponding number and following any additional instructions.

-## Contributing

-Contributions to this project are welcome.
-Please ensure to update tests as appropriate.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.